Nikhilsunny1161/ISSUETRACKER/README.md

        Description
        Labels (multiple labels can be added to a project, IF a project has a label already show it (in dropdown) as the user types the label in)
        Author

+ My project starts from "index.js" file

+ so to start with this project give command on terminal " node index.js" , so server will now live on port:8000;